 Alpine Certification Guide

 Want to learn about the exam process?
 Preparing to take an exam?
 Then this cert guide, aka the holy grail or the bible, is the place to be!
-The certification guide will go through the process for Levels I, II and III, what to expect during the teaching or skiing day(s).
+The certification guide will go through the process for Levels I, II and III, what to expect during exam.
 Please make sure you read this and are familiar with it to best prepare for your exam. ***Please note, for successful completion of a certification, all components of the exam must be completed in the Northwest, partial module passes in other divisions do not transfer.

-Not sure some of the updates or have some questions – we have created this “facts” document to help.
+Unsure of any updates or have some questions – we have created this “facts” document, linked below, to help.

 Want to know what the assessment sheets look like?
 Click below to see them and get used to knowing what kind of form your feedback will be coming to you in (these are also in the certification guide).

 Level I Prerequisites